boost-ext/ut/README.md

 <a href="https://github.com/boost-experimental/ut/issues" target="_blank">![Github Issues](https://img.shields.io/github/issues/boost-experimental/ut.svg)</a>
 <a href="https://godbolt.org/z/wCwkR9">![Try it online](https://img.shields.io/badge/try%20it-online-blue.svg)</a>

+> "If you liked it then you should have put a test on it", Beyonce rule

 # [Boost].UT / μt

 > C++20 **single header/single module, macro-free** μ(micro)/Unit Testing Framework